dawsers/hyprscroller/README.md

 ## Resizing

 `cyclesize` accepts an argument which is either `+1`/`1`/`next`, or `-1`/`prev`/`previous`.
-It cycles forward or backward through three column widths (in *row* mode): one third, one half or two thirds of the available width of the monitor.
-In *column* mode, the fractions are relative to the height of the monitor, and are: one third, one half, two thirds or one.
-However, using `resizewindow`, you can modify the width or height of any window freely.
+It cycles forward or backward through a number of column widths (in *row* mode), or window heights (in *column* mode).
+Those widths or heights are a fraction of the width or height of the monitor, and are configurable (see *options*).
+However, using the dispatcher `resizewindow`, you can modify the width or height of any window freely.

 ## Aligning